Species group: peruvianus

 3a.

-Dorsal edge of median lobe (male genitalia) is almost straight, ventral edge in lateral view regulary concave along whole length; shape of lateral margins of first visible abdominal sternite; antennal club not compact; dorsal body predominantly covered in black or dark brown hairs mixed with light brown or golden hairs.
+The abdomen are densely and quite uniformly covered in dense yellow golden hairs; shape of lateral margins of first visible abdominal sternite; antennal club not compact; dorsal body predominantly covered in black or dark brown hairs mixed with light brown or golden hairs.

 Dermestes haemorrhoidalis